Style Guidance home

 Defense of Marriage Act

-The Defense of Marriage Act (also known as DOMA) was a law passed in 1996 that defined marriage as the union of one man and one woman, effectively outlawing same-sex marriages.
+The Defense of Marriage Act (also known as DOMA) was a law passed in 1996 that defined marriage as the union of one man and one woman, effectively outlawing marriage for same-sex couples.
 The law’s definition of marriage was struck down by the Supreme Court in 2013, granting marriage rights to same-sex couples nationwide.
 The name of the law may be misleading to readers without further explanation of its policy, intent, and impact on LGBTQ+ couples and families.

 feminism / feminist